Jerry1314520/GAN-with-numpy--FC/README.md

 ![LeCun](https://www.import.io/wp-content/uploads/2017/06/Import.io_quote-image4-170525.jpg)

 ## Overview:
-A *work in progress* implemnting varations of generative adversarial networks to improve my theortical understanding and to gain exposure with Pytorch software.
+Implemnting varations of generative adversarial networks to improve my theortical understanding and to gain exposure with Pytorch software.
 Open to suggestions and feedback.
+Below *work in progress* is the collection so far:

 * [GAN - Numpy](#GAN - Numpy)
 * [GAN](#GAN)
 * [CGAN](#CGAN)

+## GAN - Numpy